These promotions will be applied to this item:

 OK

-The Mid Witch: A Paranormal Women's Fiction Novel (The Mid Witch Trilogy Book 1) Kindle Edition
+The Mid Witch: A Paranormal Women's Fiction Novel (The Mid Witch Series Book 1) Kindle Edition

 Lilly is facing the fact that her husband is a philandering bastard, and she needs to move on now her children have flown the nest.
 Losing her job has not helped her dire financial straits, and her almost ex-husband wants to sell her ancient family home against her wishes.
 As she grapples with rude estate agents, stray dogs and hot flushes, a new problem emerges – she’s becoming a witch.